Knowledge Base

 Before we dive in...

 8.3.19 is our initial release of Handlebars and we'll be extending the functionality and improving the experience over the next several releases of the platform.
+If you'd like to attend Handlebars Training, get in touch with us!

 Before we explore how Handlebars works it's important to mention a few items up front to help you make the best use of the feature.